 A computed function CALL allows programs to maintain tables of functions and provide another way to execute state machines or look-up tables.
-When performing a table read using a computed function CALL, care must be exercised if the table location crosses a PCL memory boundary (each 256-byte block).
+When performing a table read using a computed function CALL, care should be exercised if the table location crosses a PCL memory boundary (each 256-byte block).

-If using the CALL instruction, the PCH<2:0> and PCL registers are loaded with the operand of the CALL instruction.
-PCH<6:3> is loaded with PCLATH<6:3>.
+If using the CALL instruction, the PCH[2:0] and PCL registers are loaded with the operand of the CALL instruction.
+PCH[6:3] is loaded with PCLATH[6:3].